seanox/aspect-js/manual/en/markup.md

 Together they define and control the synchronization between the markup of a composite and the corresponding JavaScript model.
 The validation works in two steps and uses the standard HTML5 validation at the beginning.
-If this cannot determine deviations from the expected result or was not specified, the validation of the JavaScript model is used if the model provides a corresponding validate method `boolean validate(element, value)` and the element to be validated is embedded in a composite.
+If this cannot determine deviations from the expected result or if no HTML5 validation is specified, the validation of the JavaScript model is used if the model provides a corresponding validate method `boolean validate(element, value)` and the element to be validated is embedded in a composite.

 The synchronization and the default action of the browser are directly influenced by the validation, which can use four states as return values: